Athens travel tips

 Syntagma Square (Plateia Syntagmatos) is where you'll find Parliament House and the renowned Grande Bretagne Hotel.
 A popular tourist attraction is the changing of the guard ceremony which occurs every hour at the Tomb of the Unknown Soldier below the parliament building.
 Syntagma Square sits above a major metro rail station.

 Omonia Square is more downmarket, although the area was spruced up for the Olympic Games.
+If you want to escape the traffic and fumes of the city, head into the 15.8 hectare National Gardens in the heart of Athens.

 Holiday nightlife in Athens includes numerous clubs, bars, open-air cinemas and theatres.